for purchase of goods and services

 3.1 The price is as stated by Voyis in the Order.
 No increase in the price may be made by the Supplier without the prior written consent of Voyis in accordance with these terms and conditions.

-3.3 The price includes all taxes and duties in respect of exportation and importation of the Goods except VAT where the Supplier is required by law to collect VAT from Voyis.
-VAT, if any, shall be separately stated in the Supplier’s invoice and paid by Voyis subject to receipt of a valid VAT invoice from the Supplier unless an exemption is available.
+3.3 The price includes all taxes and duties in respect of exportation and importation of the Goods except Goods and Services Tax (GST) where the Supplier is required by law to collect GST from Voyis.
+GST, if any, shall be separately stated in the Supplier’s invoice and paid by Voyis subject to receipt of a valid GST invoice from the Supplier unless an exemption is available.

 4. DELIVERY

-4.3 The entire Order must be delivered by the date requested, but it may not be delivered more than one week in advance of the time(s) specified without Voyis ’sVoyis ’s prior written approval.
+4.3 The entire Order must be delivered by the date requested, but it may not be delivered more than one week in advance of the time(s) specified without Voyis’ prior written approval.

-4.4 If the Supplier fails to meet the delivery schedule, Voyis, without limiting any other rights or remedies it may have, may:
+4.4 If the Supplier fails to meet the delivery schedule, Voyis, without limiting any other rights or remedies it may have including as set out in clause 11, may:

 4.5 If the Goods or Services are delivered or performed by instalments, the Order will be treated as a single Order and shall not be severable.
 Without prejudice to the foregoing when more than one delivery is made against any Order, the invoice and papers accompanying the last delivery must indicate that it is the final instalment.